NathanCDay/new_site/content/post/2019-11-02-rstudio-shortcuts-for-laptop-productivity.md

 By far the *biggest* pane of working on a small screen for me is plotting.
 Trying to inspect even midly complex plots on 1/4 of of 13" is a bad time.
 And if you use any `plot()` based graphics, you will be seeing the "figure margins too large" error message a lot.

 Repeating this shorcut shrinks panels back to their prior sizes.
 Also worth mentioning, this *does not* move your cursor.
-So if you just ran into a fatal `plot` margin error in the Console, you just zoom then <kbd class="item-cat">u-arrow</kbd>. + <kbd class="item-cat">Return to rerun and dodge the fatal margin error.</kbd>
+So if you just ran into a fatal `plot` margin error in the Console, you just zoom then <kbd class="item-cat">u-arrow</kbd>. + <kbd class="item-cat">Return</kbd> to rerun and dodge the fatal margin error.</kbd>

 ### Focus to:

 Learning to navitage RStudio with less mouse helps even at a desk workstation, and I felt it become even more valuable when all I had was the trackpad.
-These are the "Big 3", that I use all the time.
+These are the "Big 3" re-focusers, that I use all the time.

 <video height = "320" width = "100%" autoplay loop name = "Switch editor tabs"
   src =/post/2019-11-02-rstudio-shortcuts-for-laptop-productivity_files/blog_big3.mov>